vmallet/ida-plugins/README.md

 * [FuncScanner](https://github.com/patois/FuncScanner): Collects extended function properties from IDA Pro databases.
 This is especially useful in reverse engineering code that comes with no or little symbolic information, as is often the case with embedded firmware.<br>
 _Updated: 2020 12 06 &nbsp;&nbsp; Language: Python_

+* [FunctionInliner](https://github.com/cellebrite-labs/FunctionInliner): An IDA plugin that eases reversing of binaries that have been code-size-optimized with function outlining.<br>
+_Updated: 2022 05 09 &nbsp;&nbsp; Language: Python_

 * [Functions+](https://github.com/ax330d/functions-plus): IDA Pro plugin to make functions tree view.
 Plugin parses function names and groups them by namespaces.<br>
 _Updated: 2021 04 17 &nbsp;&nbsp; Language: Python_